wgbrown/PBILearningResources/README.md

 There is an amazing weath of training, blogs and books around Power BI.
 This is to give a tightly focused outline of content to that you can start with on your journey.

-In addition, there is a detailed section on ongoing and advanced resources.
+In addition, there is a detailed section on ongoing and advanced resources (in process)

-Each section builds on the prior section.
+Each section builds upon the prior sections.
 You can pick and choose the content that you want, and use the material as a starting point.
+THis is by no means an exaustive document but does focus on the fundmentals that you should be have an understanding of.

 Outline
   Power BI for the end user